Kevin-Futarine/Kevin-Futarine_DIFF-SVC/README.md

 Kaiji holds no responsibility to any incidents, damage, or loss that occurs to any third party as a result of usage of the voice model or voice model character.

 These terms of use were originally generated with and adapted from https://tools.tubs.wtf/vbtougen and may or may not include additional edits.

+The template of this page is adapted from julierapror's LIEE DIFF-SVC repertory

 # CONTACT INFORMATION
 **Please contact us for any questions or concerns about this voice model.**